-The University of Central Lancashire has a state of the art Movement Analysis Laboratory supervised by Professor Jim Richards and Professor James Selfe.
+The University of Central Lancashire has a state of the art Movement Analysis Laboratory supervised by Professor Jim Richards.
 These extensive research facilities, combined with significant staff expertise allow high level research.

 The focus of the research is to support research in health care professions and to help answer important and clinically relevant research questions.
 This will include the study of the effectiveness of surgical and therapeutic treatments, and also the investigation of the effectiveness of products designed to interact with the body.
 The Movement Analysis Laboratory is equipped to conduct: advanced motion analysis, force measurement, pressure measurement, muscle and strength assessment, and thermal imaging.

 These research strands are complemented by a focus on the implementation of the research evidence base in allied health clinical practice.
 Research into the influences on Evidence-Based-Practice and the effectiveness of approaches to support Practice-Based-Evidence is conducted across the full range of clinical populations.

 The AHPRu has active collaborations with many hospitals and clinics in the North West as well as research groups in several countries throughout the world.
 The AHPRu focuses on inter-professional work.
 By having an applied inter-professional approach there are direct parallels with the ‘real world’ of allied health work, as it takes place in practice; this facilitates knowledge transfer to the clinical setting.